CattaLol/Faster-Petrax/README.md

 ## Proxy compatibility:
 - Tested on Caali's proxy only.
+- To bypass the current (as of 2019-09-25) built-in blacklist in [Tera-Proxy](https://github.com/tera-proxy/tera-proxy), rename the module folder to anything that doesn't contain the phrase "faster-petrax" (e.g. "FstPtrx").

 ## Usage:
-- When enabled, this module will teleport you to Petrax (either behind or in front, dependent on settings) when the boss spawns.
+- When enabled, this module will teleport you to Petrax (either behind or in front, dependent on settings) **_when the BAM spawns_**.
+   - This means you will not teleport to the boss if your spawn render distance is too low; set _**PC View Distance**_ to the maximum value.
-   - This means you will be teleported beside Petrax _**after**_ interacting with the computer terminal at the start of the dungeon.
+   - This means you will not be teleported beside Petrax until _**after**_ interacting with the computer terminal at the start of the dungeon.
-     - You can extend (or reduce) the delay between when Petrax spawns and the timing of the teleport by adjusting the `teleportDelay` property within config.json file.
-   - You will also be teleported beside Petrax _**immediately**_ upon entering the dungeon, **if** you had to respawn inside without killing the boss.
+   - If you did not kill the BAM, and you are re-entering the dungeon, this means you will be teleported beside Petrax _**immediately**_ upon entering the dungeon.
-- Edit config.json to change default settings.
+- Edit config.json or access the commands detailed below, to modify settings.
+Modifications are persistent between game sessions.

-## Commands (in the proxy channel):
+## Commands (in the toolbox/proxy channel):
 ### fasterPetrax
 - Toggles enable/disable
 ### fasterPetrax facing
 - Toggles teleport location between front/back of Petrax's spawn.
+### fasterPetrax distance [number > 0 in game distance units]
+- Sets teleport distance away from Petrax.
+- Note: 25 game-distance-units is equivalent to 1 meter.
+### fasterPetrax delay [number > 0 in milliseconds]
+- Sets the delay between detecting Petrax spawn and teleporting to Petrax.
+### fasterPetrax settings
+- Prints the current settings of the module.
+### fasterPetrax [anything else]
+- Prints the available commands in the toolbox/proxy channel.
 ### toPetrax
 - Manual teleport to the designated position in front or behind Petrax's spawn.
-Does not work outside the dungeon.
+- This will not work outside of the dungeon.

 ## Config.json Properties
 ### enabled [true/false]